V4Fire/Client/src/components/form/b-form/README.md

 ```
 /// This kind of API is closer to the native.
-/// The form data is provided to the common data provider by the specified URL and via the `add` method.
+/// The form data is provided to the common data provider by the specified URL and using the `add` method.
 < b-form :action = '/create-user' | :method = 'add'
   < b-input :name = 'fname' | :validators = ['required']
   < b-input :name = 'lname'